prebid/Prebid.js/dev-docs/bidders/rubicon.md

 ### Configuration

-As of Prebid 0.27, the Rubicon adapter has the ability to initiate user-sync requests that will improve DSP user ID match rate, with the aim of generating higher bid prices.
+The Rubicon adapter has the ability to initiate user-sync requests that will improve DSP user ID match rate, with the aim of generating higher bid prices.
 By default, sync requests are off.
 To improve monetization, we recommend firing user syncs 5 seconds after the auction is complete with a call to setConfig():

 ```javascript
 $$PREBID_GLOBAL$$.setConfig({ rubicon: {